THE PERVERSION OF GRACE

 In the footnotes of the edition of the Bible referred to earlier, the statement is made that the believers being discussed in Hebrews 6:4-8 are professors of religion who never had possessed a true relationship with Christ and that is why it was possible for them to fall away.

-Yet, these “professors” were “enlightened,” had “tasted of the heavenly gift,” had been made “partakers of the Holy Ghost,” and had “tasted the good word of God, and the powers of the world to come.”
+Yet, these “professors” were “enlightened,” had “tasted of the heavenly gift,” had been made “partakers of the Holy Spirit,” and had “tasted the good word of God, and the powers of the world to come.”

 According to this edition of the Scriptures these never were truly saved.
 What, then, is their definition of salvation?
 It can be observed, therefore, to what lengths today’s theorists will go to provide a basis for the perversion of grace they are setting forth.